Saving Time & Money by Getting the Best Marijuana Grow Equipment

 Another big example of the importance of good equipment planning is with regard to lighting.
 Indoor plant lighting is a very rapidly advancing technology.
 Newer lights use less energy and are more tailored towards the ideal light spectrums for plants (sorry, I can't say "spectra" with a straight face).
 High end LED’s might not be worth the investment if your marijuana cultivation operation is in a region with electrical rates below $.10 kWh.
 Calculations must be done in advance to compare electrical draw and PAR output with investment cost and projected yield per watt.

-Gavita Pros are currently the industry standard with regard to indoor cultivation because of the yield and extended footprint coverage that double-ended (DE) HPS bulbs have, but this advantage is offset by extra cooling costs and the hazards associated with having a bulb surface temperature nearing 1000 degrees Fahrenheit.
+Gavita Pros are currently the industry standard with regard to indoor cultivation because of the yield and extended footprint coverage that double-ended (DE) HPS bulbs have, but this advantage is offset by extra cooling costs, the hazards associated with having a bulb surface temperature nearing 1000 degrees Fahrenheit, and the fact that you can't use them for multi-tier vertical cannabis growing.

 Watt for watt, Ceramic Metal Halides are up and coming for "single point" bulbs (where you have one bright spot over the table).
 Check them out here.
 Light movers can be used with single-point lights to offset the shading problem, but this adds an extra $170 to the total cost of each lighting package.
 I never run a single-point light without a light mover, and the folks at Gualala who make them are very nice and accommodating people.